MicrosoftDocs/customer-insights/ci-docs/data/dialog-with-data.md

 1. In Customer Insights - Data, go to **Insights** > **Discovery**.

 1. A pop-up box explains the feature and asks for your consent to share your prompts to continuously improve the quality of the results, or answers, generated.
 Choose your preference.
-You only need to do this once, and you can always change your preference on the **Discovery** page later.
+You only need to do give consent once, and you can always change your preference on the **Discovery** page later.

    :::image type="content" source="media/copilot-customer-insights.png" alt-text="Screenshot of the dialog with data feature, with copilot AI answering a user question.":::